Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre/phb24.md

 ### Ambush {.hide}

 ***Ambush*** <br>
-:   When you make a Dexterity (Stealth) check or an Initiative roll, you can expend one Superiority Die and add the die to the roll, unless you have the ^^Incapacitated^^ condition.
+:   When you make a Dexterity (Stealth) check or an Initiative roll, you can expend one Superiority Die and add the die to the roll, unless you have the **Incapacitated**{ .cond } condition.

 ---

 ### Bait and Switch {.hide}

 ***Bait and Switch***
-:   When you're within 5 feet of a creature on your turn, you can expend one Superiority Die and switch places with that creature, provided you spend at least 5 feet of movement and the creature is willing and doesn't have the ^^Incapacitated^^ condition.
+:   When you're within 5 feet of a creature on your turn, you can expend one Superiority Die and switch places with that creature, provided you spend at least 5 feet of movement and the creature is willing and doesn't have the **Incapacitated**{ .cond } condition.
 This movement doesn't provoke **:rsc-r: Opportunity Attack**{ .rsc }.

     Roll the Superiority Die.
 Until the start of your next turn, you or the other creature (your choice) gains a bonus to AC equal to the number rolled.